-In middle school, students have the option to take art classes as one of their electives.
+In middle school, students have the option to take art classes as an elective.
 In Middle School art courses students continue to develop art skills, use elements and principles of art to discuss and understand art, while using the creative process to create artwork that has personal meaning.
 Students continue to critique artwork from diverse artists, and work on solving problems in visual ways.
-This year, teachers will be utilizing new art curriculum from Davis called Explorations in Art for sixth grade and Experience Art for 7/8th grade.
+Teachers utilize an art curriculum from Davis called Explorations in Art for 6th grade and Experience Art for 7/8th grade.

 In high school, students can enroll in art courses related to their interests, ranging from graphic design to photography to drawing and painting or ceramics.
-Students begin their studies with an Introduction to Art course.
-This year, teachers will use new Art of Education curriculum, and Davis curriculum, The Visual Experience & Communicating Through Graphic Design to inspire students to think creatively, use the creative process, problem solve and to develop their own artistic voice and style.
+Students begin their studies with an

+Introduction to Art course.
+Teachers use adopted art curriculum, Art of Education, and Davis curriculum, The Visual Experience & Communicating Through Graphic Design to inspire students to think creatively, use the creative process, problem solve and to develop their own artistic voice and style.